ChiefChingu/milestone-two-memory-card-game/TEST.md

 After my mentor call I decided to add levels of difficulty (like easy, medium, hard).
 This in turn lead to introducing game modes.
 These game modes made the Javascript media query redundant: I now control this via CSS (mobile users get less options to chose from).

 ### Flip cards and matching logic
 At first I created the variable allowedTurns to control that only two cards can be clicked and turned.
 This worked, but it did not prevent users from clicking the same card twice.
-When doing this, the allowedTurns did increment, resulting in one card turned and not being able to click a second one.
+When doing this, the ```allowedTurns``` did increment, resulting in one card turned and not being able to click a second one.

-That is why I added a second check, a class: clickable.
+That is why I added a second check, a class: ```clickable```.
 At the start of the game all cards have this class.
 When a card is clicked and turned, this class is removed.
 So, you can no longer click one card twice.
-Then, when the cards are evaluated for a match the class clickable can be added again (if there was no match).
+Then, when the cards are evaluated for a match the class ```clickable``` can be added again (if there was no match).

 ```javascript
 function selectCard() {